BramVanroy/CommonCrawl-CreativeCommons/README.md

 - language_script: the script of the language as detected by `glotlid`
 - language: the language, as detected by `glotlid`
 - language_score: the language identification confidence score
-- found_in_fw2: whether this sample was found in FineWeb-2 based on the.
+- found_in_fw: whether this sample was found in FineWeb-2 based on the.
 Crawls that are more recent than FW2 (everything after 2024-18) are marked as None.
 English crawl is also marked as None!

 ## Installation